 “Humanizing the Enemy”: How Colombian citizens and demobilized combatants understand and practice trust in behavioral games (with Sebastián Bitar, Angelika Rettberg, and Michael Weintraub)

-Rebels’ networks and practices: ideology, praxis, and peasant mobilization for rebellion in Telangana, India (1946-1951)
+Local political struggles and Maoist rebels’ networks: ideology and peasant mobilization in Telangana, India (1946-1951)

 Civilian protection and aid delivery during civil war: the politics behind early warning of mass atrocities in Sri Lanka, 2000-2009

 "More people in the U.S. protested in June than in any month since the January Women’s Marches."
 Monkey Cage, Washington Post, 25 July 2017.

 "Power Politics Meets Personal Persuasion: The Role of the Next UN Secretary General," Political Violence at a Glance, 20 September 2016.

 "Legacy of Violence and Peru's Politics: Activism Against Authoritarianism," Political Violence at a Glance, 12 July 2016.

 "Broadening the Conversation: From Research Transparency to a Politics of Knowledge Building," Political Violence at a Glance, 16 February 2016.